 3. Be ready to offer free content –

-You can also share latest best practices for digital marketing to your subscribers through email campaigns.
-This not only keeps your current subscribers happy, it grows the list as more and more people sign up to become subscribers for the free information.
+You can also share the latest best practices for digital marketing with your subscribers through email campaigns.
+This not only keeps your current subscribers happy, but it also grows the list as more and more people sign up to become subscribers for the free information.

 4. Be prepared for the long haul –

 A lot of the businesses that failed in B2B email marketing have one thing in common – they were impatient.
 Most of them sent 3 or 4 emails, and when they didn’t get any response, they junked the whole project.
 While the dream outcome is to get a conversion after one email, that rarely happens.
 So make sure you create a campaign that won’t just focus on getting a sale but also on nurturing a lead.
 Your priority is to build a connection with your audience.
 The conversions can always come later.